This luscious, lemon poppy seed layer cake is filled with sweet lemon curd and a delicious pastry cream. You’ll be whipping this up all spring long!

-- For the cake: Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees.
 Line the bottom of three 8 or 9-inch pans with parchment paper.

 - In the bowl of a stand mixer, beat the butter and 1 cup of the sugar on medium-high speed until light and fluffy, about 5 minutes.
 In a medium bowl, whisk together the flour, poppy seeds, baking sodam and salt; set aside.

 - Turn mixing speed to low, add the egg yolks, one at a time, scraping the sides of the bowl after each addition.
 Add the lemon juice, vanilla, and lemon zest and beat until combined.
 Gradually alternate adding the dry ingredients and the yogurt, mixing just until combined.